mauricionobrega/jquery.suggest/README.rst

 Throbber
 --------

+The throbber style must be defined with CSS, otherwise it will not be visible.
 A throbber is a graphic that animates to show the user that the program is performing an action.
 You can use a `CSS3 animation <http://dribbble.com/shots/631496-Spinspinspin-CSS>`_ or an animated graphic if you need to support certain older browser versions.

+Example of a pure CSS animated throbber:

 .. code-block::